D

 What district is Megan Woller running in?
 Woller is running in House District 16A, which covers a portion of Boise in Ada County.

 Is Megan Woller an incumbent?
 No. Woller has not previously held elected office.
-She is running for an open seat in the May 19, 2026 Democratic primary against Jeffrey Watkins.
+She is running in the May 19, 2026, Democratic primary against Jeffrey Watkins for an open seat.

 What are Megan Woller’s main policy positions?
-Woller’s stated priorities include creating an Early Childhood Trust for ages zero to five, state-level heat protections for workers, preserving public lands, restoring reproductive healthcare access, expanding housing affordability, responsible fiscal policy, and strengthening higher education and Career Technical Education pathways.
+Woller’s stated priorities include creating an Early Childhood Trust for ages zero to five, state-level heat protections for farmworkers and outdoor workers, restoring reproductive healthcare access, expanding housing affordability, opposing private school vouchers, and strengthening higher education and career technical education pathways.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.